Bitcoin is a fast-paced, vast community.

-This method is called an "Air-Gapped Transaction" because there's no immediate connection from the seedphrase (stored in your Coldcard) and an internet-connected device/computer.
+This method is called an "Air-Gapped Transaction" because there's no immediate connection from the seed words (stored in your COLDCARD) and an internet-connected device/computer.

-Instead of Connecting your coldcard right to an internet-connected computer, you are keeping all of your important information (your seed phrase) offline, and inaccessible to any possible hackers.
-This method will require a MicroSD, and a Coldcard.
+Instead of connecting your COLDCARD right to an internet-connected computer, you are keeping all of your important information (your seed words) offline, and inaccessible to any possible hackers.
+This method will require a microSD card, and a COLDCARD.

-The Air-Gapped method works by copying a skeleton wallet (watch-only wallet) onto the MicroSD from your Coldcard, and exporting it to your software wallet.
-This is safer than the USB method, because the skeleton wallet does not contain your seedphrase.
+The Air-Gapped method works by copying a skeleton wallet (watch-only wallet) onto the microSD from your COLDCARD and exporting it to your software wallet.
+This is safer than the USB method, because the skeleton wallet does not contain your seed words.
 There's only enough information in the skeleton wallet to view your transactions, create addresses to receive Bitcoin, and make a PSBT.

-Without the Coldcard to "sign" the outgoing tracations, the software wallet is unable to spend your Bitcoin.
-To actually spend Bitcoin from the wallet, you will need to load a Partially Signed Bitcoin Transaction file onto the MicroSD and "sign" it using your Coldcard.
+Without the COLDCARD to sign the outgoing transactions, the software wallet is unable to spend your Bitcoin.
+To actually spend Bitcoin from the wallet, you will need to load a Partially Signed Bitcoin Transaction file onto the MicroSD and sign it using your COLDCARD.